AIMS-Madison/Neural-Dynamical-Operator/README.md

 ## with Hybrid Optimization

-### Continous Spatial-Temporal Model with Short-term States Prediction & Long-term Statistics Matching for Complex Dynamical Systems
+### Continous Spatial-Temporal Model <be> with Short-term States Prediction & Long-term Statistics Matching for <br> Complex Dynamical Systems

 This repository contains the code for the paper: